lightning/bolts/CONTRIBUTING.md

 also they can be used to find appropriate peers.

 Feature bits are always assigned in pairs, even if it doesn't make sense for them to ever be compulsory.
+The feature bit is self-assigned in the title of the PR, to make it easier for others to self-assign.
+Until the PR is merged into the spec, experimental implementations should use the proposed feature bit +100; they can accept both feature bits once it is merged (if the protocol does not change!).

 Almost every spec change should have a feature bit associated; in the past we have grouped feature bits, then we couldn't disable a single feature